-What is Pilates all about, and what is the difference between Pilates and general strength training?
+What are the Clinical Equipment classes all about, and what is the difference between these and general strength training?

 What is the difference between Pilates and yoga?